Clark Allen: Art career

 Allen was a fine artist and sculptor.
-Over the years he painted in oils, watercolor, tempera, and ink.
-He had several successful art exhibitions, particularly at the Bowman-Mann Gallery on La Cienega in Los Angeles.
+Over the years, he painted in oils, watercolor, tempera, and ink.
+He had several successful art exhibitions, particularly at the Bowman-Mann Gallery on La Cienega in Beverly Hills.
 He painted abstracts, portraits, and landscapes, but his most common subjects were flamenco dancers and musicians.
 Actor Vincent Price was an avid collector of Allen's paintings.

 Personal life and death

 Allen was married to television actress Margarita Cordova.
 Allen and Cordova lived and studied in Granada, Spain for more than a year where they learned the culture of the Spanish Romani and flamenco music.
 The couple had two children: a daughter named Angela, who became a fine artist, and a son named David, who became a professional musician and photographer.
 Angela and David were members of the 1970s band Carmen.
 Allen and Cordova later divorced.

 Allen died on January 20, 2008, in Los Angeles of respiratory failure at the age of 82.